Pillowcase Dress Instructions

 This is now available to download as a PDF – just click to share.
 Then right click and save to download the file, or left click to open the PDF (it will probably open within your browser).

-There is no need to leave a comment asking me if you can use this pattern for your charity work or your sewing group or any other reason.
+There is no need to ask if you can use this pattern for your charity work or your sewing group or any other reason.
 Yes, you CAN use this pattern for anything you like.
 A link back here is appreciated though not required.